SpoddyCoder/clonepi/README.md

 ```
 A couple of tips and a couple warnings when identifying your device;

+1. size is normally the easiest way to identify particular SD cards
 1. normally the first disk listed will be the current booted Raspberry Pi SD card: `mmcblk0p1 / mmcblk0p2` - i.e. the disk you will be cloning from
-1. size is normally the easiest way to identify particular SD cards
 1. using the incorrect device identifier will likely result in data loss on that disk - check twice
 1. depending on the system setup, the device identifier **can change** between reboots, so you should **always** confirm the correct disk before running ClonePi

 #### Some hints for the more experienced
 1. If you are running ClonePi via cron, **always use the UUID** to target the drive, see hint above for reason why
-1. To find your device UUID, use blkid: `sudo blkid`
+1. To find your device UUID, use: `sudo blkid`
 1. The script hooks are your friend
 1. ClonePi probably works on non-Debian systems, but you may need to modify the OS_EXCLUDES_FILE (please consider contributing)
 1. Config files are good for most setups, but could be tweaked for others (please consider contributing)